 Projects Abroad and Prime Pump aim to improve water infrastructure in Jamaica

-A one off project based in Mandeville, Jamaica, is currently recruiting volunteers to improve water infrastructure at a local school and orphanage.
+A one off project based in Mandeville, Jamaica, is currently recruiting volunteers to improve water infrastructure at a local school and care centre.

 The children at these institutions do not have reliable and sufficient water to meet their basic everyday needs.
 This project, therefore, addresses the critical areas of water and sanitation that will improve the lives of these children.